hyperledger/indy-node/docs/design/vdr.md

 # VDR Design

 **Disclaimer:** popular packages for working with Ethereum network are very close to `indy-sdk`: their provide tide modules for the whole flow execution.
+It may be difficult to reuse only particular functions without full integration.
+In the same, time Indy community follows to idea of splitting complex library into components.

+> Rust client library to work with Web3, Solidity smart contracts: https://github.com/tomusdrw/rust-web3

+## TO DISCUSS
+* VDR implementation approach: independent vdr library + integration into existing indy-vdr?
+* Request builders issue: tied to network
+* Request signing: Double signing for writes?
+* Roles and permissions: account or did
+* Level of validation
+* Storage format for DID Document, Schema, CredDef

+## VDR library

+### Option 1: module in existing indy-vdr

+* Valuable for arise frameworks which are still not ledger agnostic (indy tied) like Aca-py or Aries-vcx.
+  * Such frameworks will be able to support Ledger 2.0 after simple migration.
+* Can be difficult to preserve approach and logic separation as in Indy-VDR.

+### Option 2: independent library

+* ?

 ## Client